pingcap/docs-cn/sql/transaction-isolation.md

 The Repeatable Read isolation level in TiDB differs from that in MySQL.
 The MySQL Repeatable Read isolation level does not check whether the current version is visible when updating, which means it can continue to update even if the row has been updated after the transaction starts.
 In contrast, if the row has been updated after the transaction starts, the TiDB transaction is rolled back and retried.
 Transaction Retries in TiDB might fail, leading to a final failure of the transaction, while in MySQL the updating transaction can be successful.

 The MySQL Repeatable Read isolation level is not the snapshot isolation level.
 The consistency of MySQL Repeatable Read isolation level is weaker than both the snapshot isolation level and TiDB Repeatable Read isolation level.

-## Read Committed

-The Read Committed isolation level differs from Repeatable Read isolation level.
-Read Committed only guarantees the uncommitted data cannot be read.

-**Note:** Because the transaction commit is a dynamic process, the Read Committed isolation level might read the data committed by part of the transaction.
-It is not recommended to use the Read Committed isolation level in a database that requires strict consistency.

 ## Transaction retry